marregui/crate-vanilla-cluster/README.md

   );
   ```

-We have a default min number of replicas of zero, and a max of one for each of our four
+With a default minimum number of replicas of zero, and a maximum of one for each
-shards.
+of our four shards.
 A replica is simply a copy of a shard.

 ## Downscaling